Linda Evangelista left the spotlight after a cosmetic procedure. She says she’s done hiding.

 “The disparity between incidence rates found within the literature indicates that PAH is likely being underreported and misdiagnosed,” the researchers wrote.

 According to Evangelista, the doctor who diagnosed her with PAH contacted Zeltiq, which offered to pay for liposuction treatment.
-However, she alleges that the company offered the corrective surgery free-of-charge, but on the condition that she signed a confidentiality agreement.
+However, she alleges that the company offered the corrective surgery free-of-charge but on the condition that she signed a confidentiality agreement.
 Declining to do so, she said she paid for the two liposuction rounds herself — procedures she deemed “painful” and “unsuccessful” in her September Instagram post.

 Now Evangelista is seeking compensatory damages of $50 million.